abimren/OpenFOAM-v12-SprayA/README.md

 # OpenFOAM-v12-SprayA
 #### author: abdurrahman.imren @ WA, USA Jul 2025
-Demonstration of a 2-D axisymmetric Spray-A combustion simulation shown in ***Imren (2022)[^1]***.
+Demonstration of a 2-D axisymmetric Sandia ECN Spray-A combustion simulation shown in ***Imren (2022)[^1]***.
 Given examples in this repository use custom chemistryModel, lagrangianParcel, multicomponentFluid and ODE libraries.
 Examples can be easily tested on a modest Windows laptop using WSL Ubuntu 24.04.
-There are several steps to be done (highly recommended) before proceeding with the Spray-A case.
-A tested installation streamline (Windows WSL is a convenient platform - one can install multiple Linux distributions on the same machine):
+Windows WSL is a convenient platform (one can install multiple Linux distributions on the same machine) and custom libraries in this repo were compiled on Ubuntu 24.04.
+There are several steps to follow (highly recommended) before proceeding with the Spray-A case.
+Here is a fresh installation streamline:
 - Open a Windows terminal.
-Type '*wsl -l -o*' to see the list of valid Linux distributions
+Type '*wsl -l -o*' to see the list of valid Linux distributions.
-- Install Ubuntu 24.04: '*wsl --install -d Ubuntu-24.04 --name  Ubuntu-24.04-LTS*'
+- Install Ubuntu 24.04: '*wsl --install -d Ubuntu-24.04 --name  Ubuntu-24.04-LTS*'.
-- From Windows terminal drop-down menu located at the top bar, select Ubuntu-24.04-LTS
+- From Windows terminal drop-down menu located at the top bar, select Ubuntu-24.04-LTS.
-- Install the binary version of OpenFOAM v12 (for a quick test) as instructed in https://openfoam.org/download/12-ubuntu/
+- Install the binary version of OpenFOAM v12 (for a quick test) as instructed in https://openfoam.org/download/12-ubuntu/ .
-- Make sure that *pitzDailySteady* tutorial case worked
+- Make sure that *pitzDailySteady* tutorial case is working.
-- Check *.bashrc* was loaded properly.
+- Check if *.bashrc* file was loaded properly.
 Type: '*echo $FOAM_USER_APPBIN*' and '*echo $FOAM_USER_LIBBIN*'.
-If these directories do not exists, create using: '*mkdir -p $FOAM_USER_APPBIN $FOAM_USER_LIBBIN*'
+If these directories do not exist, create using '*mkdir -p $FOAM_USER_APPBIN $FOAM_USER_LIBBIN*' command.
-- Copy files in *bin* and *lib* directories of this repository to *$FOAM_USER_APPBIN* and *$FOAM_USER_LIBBIN*, respectively. '*which my_chemFoam*' command should address the correct path.
-At this point, before testing '*my_chemFoam*' solver, first we need to install some linear algebra packages for the chemistry ODE integration: SuiteSparse and OpenBLAS.
+- Copy files in *bin* and *lib* directories of this repository to *$FOAM_USER_APPBIN* and *$FOAM_USER_LIBBIN*, respectively.
+Change directory to *$FOAM_USER_APPBIN* and type '_chmod 755 *_'.
+Repeat for the files in *$FOAM_USER_LIBBIN*.
+Make sure that '*which my_chemFoam*' command addresses the correct path.
+At this point, before testing '*my_chemFoam*' solver, first we need to install some linear algebra packages: SuiteSparse and OpenBLAS.
+These are going to be used in the chemistry ODE integration.
-- These pre-compiled linear algebra packages are available in Ubuntu to download and install.
+- These pre-compiled packages are available in Ubuntu.
+Installing available packages is more convenient and easier than compiling them.
 Type:

   <div align="center">
   <em>apt list --installed | grep -i libsuitesparse*</em>